sergeivisotsky/functional-programming/README.md

 ## Functional programming
-Functional programming paradigm implementation and exploration using JVM languages like Java, Kotlin, Scala, Clojure.
+Functional programming paradigm implementation and exploration using JVM languages like Java, Kotlin, Clojure.